 Is second-hand clothing dirty due to bacteria, viruses and fungi?

-Everyone has a unique skin microbiome.
-This complex word is the collective term for all the micro-organisms that live on your skin, such as bacteria, viruses, and fungi.
-You won't get sick from it yourself, but someone else could theoretically develop complaints from it, although the chance is small.
-If clothes are not washed properly, any pathogens can remain.
-This could be a harmless cold, but also nasty disease-causing agents like the norovirus, which causes severe stomach flu, or fungi such as Candida, which can cause skin infections.
-The chance that these are still active when you put on the garment is small, but you can easily prevent this by washing the clothes at 60 degrees.
-If that's not possible, opt for a long wash cycle and let the garment dry thoroughly.
-Optionally, you can disinfectant detergent use.
+And yet, it is theoretically possible that if clothes are not washed properly, pathogens can remain.
+This could be a harmless cold, but also unpleasant disease-causing agents such as the norovirus, which causes severe stomach flu, or fungi such as Candida, which can cause skin infections.
+Bacteria and fungi survive the longest in a damp and dirty environment.
+Fortunately, you usually don't have to worry about that, as you'll probably avoid wearing a wet or visibly dirty piece of clothing anyway.
+The chance that any pathogens are still active when you put on a clean and dry second-hand garment is therefore small.
+You can also easily reduce this risk by washing the clothes.
+Many websites recommend 60 degrees for this, but according to microbiologist Hans de Cock, that is usually not necessary for healthy people.
+A normal wash cycle according to the care label already removes most micro-organisms.
+If desired, you can disinfectant detergent use.
 We believe this is not necessary in most cases, but it may be wise for people with a weakened immune system.

 Second-hand clothes can be dirty, but you can do something about it